 It’s Christmas for Locals in Dubrovnik

 At the other end of the country the citizens of Dubrovnik enjoy a break after a record summer and getting their calm back.
 December is still a great time to visit Dubrovnik.
 They don’t turn the waves off and take the impressive medieval walls down for winter!
 The temperatures are usually quite pleasant and the ease of movement and low season rates make up for the fact that you’ll find slightly fewer restaurants open as the locals take advantage of the off-season to do some traveling of their own.
 The Christmas markets occupy the legendary Stradun, the old walled city’s main thoroughfare.
-You can enjoy Dubrovnik’s Winter Festival from late November on.
+You can enjoy Dubrovnik’s Winter Festival from 2nd December and a few days into the New Year.

 Split Christmas Fair